TStalnaker44/boms_away_study/data_analysis/README.md

 ```

 #### metafields.json
-This file is what allows the tool to store the survey metadata that is relevant to your usecase.
+You must create this file to allow the tool to store the survey metadata that is relevant to your usecase.
 It is a simple JSON file containing key/value pairs.
 The keys are the names you wish to give the fields and the values provide the location (column number) of the metadata in the qualtrics data export.

 You can add or remove fields to this file as you wish.
 Though it is recommended to start with the provided sample and modify from there.
+You may create the `metafields.json` file in your survey's directory and copy the following example into it.

 Sample:
 ```